-Dad: Could you totally kick its ass for me?
+Dad: It almost killed me.
+Could you totally kick its ass for me?
 Like break its thorax over your mechanical knee, then rip all its organs out and tie it into a knot and throw it into the sun?

 Linda: That's horrible!
 Mooncalves are living creatures too, you know.

 Jorg: He's right, Linda's boyfriend.
-And besides, I come from an advanced cyborg race that never practices murder.
-Killing for us is a cold, rational act devoid of any emotion and predicated only on survival and eventual conquest of the universe.
+And besides, I come from an advanced cyborg race that never practices revenge killing.
+Killing for us is a cold, rational act devoid of any emotion and predicated only on conquest of the universe.
 Well, see ya later!

 Linda and Dad: Bye Jorg!